online-go/gtp2ogs/docs/OPTIONS-LIST.md

 Also, some options come provided with a default, so even if you don't input any value, it will work as-is

-However, you can also use your own value if you want : this will overwrite the default one
+However, you can also use your own value if you want: this will overwrite the default one

-For easier reference, you can see below all default values gtp2ogs currently provides :
+For easier reference, you can see below all default values gtp2ogs currently provides:

 ```Text
 --host online-go.com